- Published by your Montana Native Plant Society.

 3. By mail with a check.
 Please print out, fill in, and mail Order form here, including info on wholesale purchases.
 Sorry, no member discounts.
 A limited number of hardbacks targeted for libraries, schools and the like are available for $39.95 by mail only.

-4. On Amazon.com.
-Paperbacks only.
-Thanks for posting reader reviews on Amazon.
+4. No longer available on Amazon.com.
+Thanks for posting reader reviews on Amazon!

 For the back cover, Peter Lesica wrote: Montana is a large state with diverse vegetation from Great Plains prairie and deciduous forest in the east, to northern coniferous forest and alpine tundra in the west.
 Discovering the botanical secrets of this spectacular landscape began with indigenous peoples and continued through the 20th Century with early explorers, geographers and entrepreneurs followed by teachers, scientists and curious and dedicated lay persons.
 Montana’s multitude of rugged mountains and wide open spaces means that botanical discoveries which started with the Lewis and Clark Expedition continue to this day.
 Montana’s Pioneer Botanists brings together more than thirty biographies of these diverse people and traces the growth of botanical knowledge in this wild and beautiful state.